 (Who would quit and at what prices?)

-If law enforcement managed to make prices rise, then who would stop/cut down, and what would they do instead?
-If we gave law enforcement more money, then they would be able to harass the drug racket more, taking more drugs from them and harassing those employed in the trade, even more, making them ask for ever greater remuneration.
-This, in turn, could well cause higher prices, which in turn would cause drug users to quit, cut down and substitute.
+If law enforcement managed to raise prices, then who would stop or cut down, and what would they do instead?
+If we provided law enforcement with more funding, they would be able to target the drug trade more effectively, seizing greater amounts of drugs and harassing those employed in the industry even more, demanding ever greater remuneration.
+This, in turn, could lead to higher prices, which might cause drug users to quit, cut down, and substitute.
 If “the law” doubled its harassment, then who would do what?
 And then, what if they doubled it again, and again… Then what?

 J. Money Is Becoming The Measure Of (Too) Much